bug7a/basic.js-examples/README.md

 object.onChange(func:function)
 - Each time the object content changes, the specified function is executed.
-- The object itself is sent to the called function.
+-- The object itself is sent to the called function.
+- remove with object.remove_onChange(func:function)

 object.element
 - Element object that connects the object's container with HTML.